matthajec/react-movie-search-app/README.md

 * .env

 ## Challenges
-The biggest challenge I had when creating this app was getting the pages to reset to 1 whenever a user submitted a new query.
+The biggest challenge I had when creating this app was fixing a bug where the page would not update upon searching for a new query.
 It was causing a bug because the app would send a request for a page that didn't exist on a new serch.
 This is how I fixed it (with irrlevant info ommited):
 ```javascript
   const [currentQuery, setCurrentQuery] = useState({
     currentPage: null,